chong-an-ong/yse-eds-github-demo-2/README.md

 visualization).
 - Documentation is understandable to a non-technical audience.

+## Project Rationale
+- Environmental resources - housing strain - amenities
+- Housing policymakers in XX state
+- Influences housing policy and how we use environmental resources in our urban areas

 ## Project question:
 - What is my capstone about?
 - Who would it be interesting to?